 Table for registration and safety inspection of existing vessels built before 16 July 2007

-Vessel Length Registration inspection by Seafish (chargeable) Safety Inspection by MCA (free)
+Vessel Length Registration Survey by Authorised Surveyor (chargeable) Safety Inspection by MCA (free)

 Under 7 metres LOA Yes Yes